prestonharberts/fedora-40-configuration/docs/gnome-extensions.md

     - On battery: Power Saving
 - Rounded Corners by lennart-k (disable if using multiple monitors)
 - Rounded Window Corners Reborn by flexagoon
+  - In case it errors or doesn't work, run `dconf reset -f /org/gnome/shell/extensions/rounded-window-corners-reborn/` in Terminal
   - General
     - Applications
       - Skip LibAdwaita Applications: Off